Rushed behind

 In Australian rules football, a rushed behind occurs when the ball passes through the goalposts and was last touched by a defending player.
 A rushed behind scores one point for the attacking team, but it also prevents the attacking team from scoring a goal, worth six points.

 A rushed behind typically occurs when a defending player touches the ball after it has been kicked and as it heads toward the goal; by touching the ball, the defender ensures that the attacking team scores only one point rather than the full six.
 It may be less risky for a defending player in possession of the ball to deliberately concede a rushed behind rather than try to prevent any score outright.
-A deliberately rushed behind results in a free kick to the opposing side unless under extreme pressure.
+A deliberately rushed behind results in a free kick to the opposing side unless under immediate pressure—a rule implemented in the 2009 AFL season.
+If the ball is kicked by an attacker and touched by another player simultaneously, it is considered rushed.

 Rushed behinds are statistically credited to no player; scoresheets will simply include the tally of total rushed behinds credited to a team's score.
 This is comparable to extras (aka sundries) in cricket.

 It is impossible for a defending team to directly concede a "rushed goal" worth six points.
 In other words, if a player kicks what would be the equivalent of an own goal in soccer, only one point is conceded.